Our Philosophy at the Menopause Center:

 This approach starts with a consult with Dr. Melinda Hall, an experienced gynecologist and menopause practitioner who is considered an expert in female sexual dysfunction.
 First, we balance your hormones and make sure the vagina is as healthy as possible, then, if needed and desired, we progress to advanced procedures for sexual health.

 It is not a secret that getting older or giving birth may leave the vagina somewhat looser than it used to be.
-No woman is immune to experiencing a loose vagina, causing less sensation…however now there is a non-surgical vaginal rejuvenation procedure named Mona Lisa Touch to help solve looseness and lack of friction during sex.
+No woman is immune to experiencing a loose vagina, causing less sensation…however now there are non-surgical vaginal rejuvenation procedures to help solve looseness and lack of friction during sex.

 Vaginal PRP Rejuvenation…